Graduate Accounting Curriculum

 The Masters in Accounting (MSA) program at Wake Forest University is a two semester program that requires 30 hours of graduate coursework with an optional third semester for students who would like to participate in a paid nine-week internship.
 The curriculum consists of 15 hours of required core coursework as well as track-specific and other elective courses (specific course options below).

-Students who have not completed the prerequisite courses are required to complete them on the Wake Forest campus during the summer prior to beginning the program in August.
+Students who have not completed the foundational courses are required to complete them on the Wake Forest campus during the summer.

 Choose from Three Career Tracks